crd230/crd230.github.io/lab0.md

 names(nyctib)
 ````

-4. Not only will R let *you* know what you've done, but it also allows *others* know what you've done.
+4. Not only will an R Script let *you* know what you've done, but it also allows *others* know what you've done.
 This is good for two reasons: (1) If you are working on a group project, having a well commented R Script informs everyone how you've conducted the analysis; (2) Reproducability.
 It is good practice to be transparent in your data analysis decisions to the rest of the world.

 <div style="margin-bottom:25px;">